ariz05/mindtickleautomation/README.md

 #### MindTickle Automation Project

-This project contains code base for MindTickle automation assignment.Under this, we are writing end to end automated tests for user and pet functionality.
+This project contains code base for MindTickle automation assignment.Under this, we are writing end to end automated tests for user and pet functionality along with unit tests to test automated scripts.

 ### **Built With**

 * Maven - Dependency management
 * TestNG - Testing framework
-* Extent Reports - Reporting framework
+* Allure Reports - Reporting framework
 * Scripting Language- Java
-* Unit test - Junit framework
+* Unit tests - TestNG and Mockito framework

 ## Local development environment Setup